hrao-dev/SumUp/README.md

 #  LLM-Based Text & News Summarizer

-A modern, intelligent tool using advanced Large Language Models (LLMs) to effortlessly stay updated with the latest news.

-Whether you're keeping up with the news, conducting research, or enhancing your app, it simplifies content digestion and helps you get to the core of any story in seconds.
+A modern, intelligent tool that effortlessly keeps up with the latest news.
+Whether for tracking current events, powering research, or enhancing applications, it streamlines content digestion and delivers key insights from any story in seconds.
----

 ## 📚 Overview